About Us

 Mission

-- Value human dignity and worth
+- The human dignity and worth of those we serve

-- Serve with compassion and generosity
+- Service with compassion and generosity

 Illinois Valley PADS will be compliant with all State and federal requirements for homeless services.
 We are committed to cultivating a culture of respect for the dignity and value of each individual and family.
 These values are essential to our mission to assist and advocate for all without a home, helping everyone from all backgrounds secure vital services, safe indoor shelter, and decent permanent homes of their own.